This lesson is under construction. Learn from it at your own risk. If you have any feedback, please fill out our General Feedback Survey.

 Private clouds are software which you run on your own servers.
 They give you the advantages of cloud flexiblity while giving you the control over the machines you run.

-Public clouds are services you subscribe to which allow you to run and rent server-space on somebody else’s cloud.
-This is cheap and easy to work with, but may be restricted during times of heavy use.
+Public clouds are services which allow you to run and rent server-space on somebody else’s cloud.
+This is cheap to start and easy to work with, but may be more expensive in the long run and restricted during times of heavy use.

-Configuration Management is a very useful tool in using the Cloud as a developer.
-Being able to spin up hundreds of machines isn’t useful if you have to manually set each one up to run your application.
-Many companies use some form of configuration management to provision their cloud-based boxes automatically.
+Configuration Management is a very useful tool for managing lots of machines at once in the cloud.
+Being able to spin up hundreds of machines isn’t practical if you have to manually configure each one.
+Many companies use configuration management tools to provision their cloud machines automatically.